YOU CAN MAKE AN IMPACT!

 Local PTA Advocacy

-Virginia PTA resolutions are official documents outlining a researched issue (that has at least 3 sources of data no more than 6 years old to substantiate each Whereas statement) and reflect the will or intent of the association to address statewide problems, situations or concerns that affect children as well as define statewide action to seek resolution and advocate on issues.
+Virginia PTA resolutions are official documents outlining a researched issue (that have at least 3 sources of data no more than 6 years old to substantiate each Whereas statement) and reflect the will or intent of the association to address statewide problems, situations or concerns that affect children as well as define statewide action to seek resolution and advocate on issues.
+Approved resolutions become position statements of the Virginia PTA.
 Get more information about writing a resolution.

 School Board Budget Timing: